mwinokan/HIPPO/docs/source/getting_started.rst

 Getting started with HIPPO
 ==========================

-To create a HIPPO database or interface with an existing one, create a :doc:`HIPPO animal object<animal>`:
+To create a HIPPO database or interface with an existing one, create a :class:`.HIPPO` 'animal' object:

 ::